Manitoba’s Recreational Angling Strategy

 I think this is a good start although much like I mentioned in the survey I think that waiting until 2027 to prohibit live bait is a bit extreme.
 I believe that this should happen for 2022 or 2023 if the dangers of AIS are that prevalent.

-NCLinsey almost 3 years ago
+NCLinsey over 3 years ago

 characters left